Apps

 These children apps spotlight diversity

-Just as books and TV suggests, app builders recognize their youngest users come from many backgrounds — and they’re constructing apps to reflect a variety of races, own families, and potential.
+Just as books and TV suggest, app builders recognize their youngest users come from many backgrounds — and they’re constructing apps to reflect a variety of races, families, and potential.

 Leading the charge is Toca Boca, the children’s app developer whose 39 apps regularly fill the top ratings for paid apps.